Multifractal analysis of superprocesses with stable branching in dimension one

-\end{lemma} \begin{proof} On the event $O_n^{c}$ we have the following upper bound for the intensity of the jumps in $G^{(n)}_k$:
+\begin{pf} On the event $O_n^{c}$, we have the following upper bound for the intensity of the jumps in $G^{(n)}_k$:

 where $\delta=\nu+7(c+1)\rho$.
-Since the number of such jumps can be represented by means of a time-changed standard Poisson process, the probability to have at least two such jumps is bounded by the square of the above bound, i.e.,
+Since the number of such jumps can be represented by means of a time-changed standard Poisson process, the probability to have at least two such jumps is bounded by the square of the above bound, that is,

 Combining this bound with Lemma~\ref{lower0} and the Markov inequality, we get

 If $2(\beta+1)(\eta-\eta_c)+2\delta<1$, then, choosing $\varepsilon$ sufficiently small, we obtain